 Legislation isn't the Full Answer

-We must be aware that policies don’t always extend to pragmatic realities.
+We must be aware that policies don't always extend to pragmatic realities.
 The University of California San Francisco School of Nursing found that, despite tobacco-control policies in California, people continue to be exposed to second-hand smoke.
-They attributed a lack of full compliance to smoke-free work place laws as part of the problem as well as exposure in the home.
+They attributed a lack of full compliance to smoke-free work place laws as part of the concern as well as exposure in the home.

 The anti-smoking sentiment has also not yet spread across the world.
 The Department of Health Behavior at the Roswell Park Cancer Institute in Buffalo, NY notes that although smoke-free policies have been an important and high-profile intervention in America, only 11% of the world's population live in countries with smoke-free laws.